Handicap & Mobility Accessibility Information

-Planning an Orlando vacation around the needs of someone who has one or more disabilities is no longer the challenge that it may have been even just 5 short years ago.
+Planning a vacation around the needs of someone who has one or more disabilities is no longer the challenge that it may have been even just 5 short years ago.

 With the push to ensure that every guest to the world-famous theme parks is able to have an incredibly enriching experience, you’ll find that it is very easy for someone who has limited mobility to navigate the theme parks and the surrounding resorts.